ruhui0806/scheduled_tweets/markdown.md

     gem install bundler
     bundle

+to bring out all the routes:

+    rails routes

+undo migration:

+    rails db:rollback

+and then run the migration again:

+    rails db:migrate

+if you want to combine the rollback and migration, run the following commands:

+    rails db:migrate:redo

+To check if there's any error in the db in the rails concole:

+    modelName.errors.first

 ## Conventions

 - partials: "\_partial_name.html.erb"

-to bring out all the routes:
-rails routes